ndorvillearnold/ndorvillearnold/README.md

-- 👋 Hi, I’m @ndorvillearnold
+- 👋 Hi, I am Naomy
-- 👀 I’m interested in learning Javascript
-- 🌱 I’m currently learning Javascript with a tutor, from online resources, whatever I can to be succussful.
+- 👀 I am  getting better with Javascript, CSS, HTML and getting my feet wet with REACT and Cucumber automation.
 - 💞️ I’m looking to collaborate on different projects.
 - 📫 You can reach me by email ndorvillearnold@gmail.com.
+- Here is my Twitter https://twitter.com/arnoldNaomy, I am not on twitter as much as I am busy coding! :-)
+- Here is my Codewar challenges https://www.codewars.com/users/naomya
+- Here is my HackerRank link https://www.hackerrank.com/Naomy

 <!---
 ndorvillearnold/ndorvillearnold is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.